patrickmineault/vid2slides/README.md

 Use the resulting json file to create a YouTube playlist, or use one of the two utils:

 `python slides2pdf.py input_json output_pdf`
-`python slides2gif.py input_json output_gid`
+`python slides2gif.py input_json output_gif`

 ## How it works

-* Extract thumbnails via ffmpeg
+* Extract thumbnails via `ffmpeg`.
+* Throws out frames with full-screen faces (detected with OpenCV)
 * Detect changes in slides using a hidden Markov model (HMM).
-* Detects a crop frame around slides using OpenCV
+* Detects a crop frame around slides using OpenCV.
-* Uses Tesseract for OCR
+* Uses Tesseract for OCR.